tamunoWoks/Statistics/normal_distribution.md

 | Spread     | Controlled by standard deviation (σ)         |
 | Importance | Foundation for much of statistical inference |
 | Appears in | Nature, psychology, business, measurement    |

+## Normalizer
+A **Normalizer** ensures that the total area under the curve of the normal distribution is exactly 1.
+This is crucial because in probability distributions, the total probability must equal 1.